Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Multi-task Learning

 \subsection{Theory}

 In this section, we develop statistical theories for our proposed procedure MTL-GMM (see Algorithm \ref{algo: multitask}).
-As mentioned in Section \ref{subsec: problem mtl}, we are interested in both the parameter estimation and excess mis-clustering error rates.
+As mentioned in Section \ref{subsec: problem mtl}, we are interested in the performance of both parameter estimation and clustering, although the latter is the main focus and motivation.
 First, we impose conditions in the following assumption set.